mattlovaglio/mattlovaglio.github.io/_posts/2015-03-27-Making-Embedded-Content-Responsive-In-Jekyll-Posts.md

 ## Using YouTube content in Jekyll posts not mobile responsive

 If you're using Jekyll or thinking about using Jekyll for blogging you might want to consider how the content within Jekyll posts are rendered.
-Both for Markdown and HTML.
+For both Markdown and HTML.

 On the occasion that you have to throw a line of HTML up in there, you should think about it's default behavior and how your css will affect it's presentation.
 Currently, throwing a YouTube iframe in the mix doesn't bode well for mobile devices.

 ## Default behavior